What Does Ostrich Taste Like? [Is It Birdish Or Gamey?]

 Ostrich is often described as tasting similar to well-cooked beef, but with a milder flavor.
 As a result, it’s popular among picky eaters who ordinarily avoid game meat.
 Some people believe it’s bland, so marinades and seasonings help.
 When you first try it, go for a cheaper cut to get a feel for the cooking process and the taste of the meat.

-It may be cooked in the same way as other meats and does not shrink as the temperature rises.
+It may be cooked in the same way as other meats and does not shrink as the temperature rises because there is very little fat on an ostrich, so it doesn’t melt away while being cooked.

 Ostrich meat is a nutritious substitute for traditional white and red meat.
 It may be used for steaks, barbeque, or anything else you can think of.
 The flesh of an ostrich is low in calories and cholesterol, but heavy in calcium, iron, and a decent source of protein.
 Ostrich is believed to have a lower fat level than most lean meats, such as chicken or turkey, and tastes like “quality beef.”